Centre for Forensic Neuroscience

 Clarity, Accountability, and a Structured Way Forward.

 The term 'sex addiction' is commonly used by the public and in relationship recovery settings.
-Clinically, some presentations may be discussed in terms of Compulsive Sexual Behaviour Disorder, which is recognised in ICD-11.
+Clinically, some presentations may be discussed in terms of Compulsive Sexual Behaviour Disorder (CSBD), recognised in ICD-11.
 A polygraph examination is not a clinical diagnosis and should not replace therapy or medical advice.

 Confidential polygraph consultation for disclosure and recovery support